-We condemn yesterday’s attack on the U.S. Capitol by a white nationalist group in the strongest possible terms.
+We condemn the January 6 attack on the U.S. Capitol by a mob led by white nationalists in the strongest possible terms.

 We also acknowledge that while this direct threat to our democracy was enacted by these violent extremists and incited by President Trump, they were enabled by leaders in our own government who have been encouraging and emboldening them for years.

-Like many of our partners and allies, we see the direct links between yesterday and our daily work of promoting and protecting health and justice.
-While our body politic has been chronically ill—buffeted as it is by racist and inequitable structures—yesterday’s insurrection in the Capitol was an acute, egregious attack.
+Like many of our partners and allies, we see the direct links between yesterday’s attack and our daily work of promoting and protecting health and justice.
+While our body politic has been chronically ill—buttressed as it is by racist and inequitable structures—yesterday’s insurrection in the Capitol was an acute, egregious attack.

 We’ve dedicated our careers to making it clear that our health and wellbeing is shaped by the social and political determinants of health—by the distribution of power, resources, and opportunity in society; by the policies (and politicians) we choose; and by the institutions and structures that govern us.

 The events of the last 48 hours shows us this through the extremes—what happens when white supremacists are given space to fester and how toxic the result can be.
 It also shows us the promise—as we saw in Georgia—of what happens when organizers stay steadfast in pursuit of their vision for a more just democracy.

 As strongly as we condemn yesterday’s attempted coup, we also encourage everyone to take concrete steps to help protect and secure the health of our democracy and, by extension, the wellbeing of our communities and families.
 Before we become desensitized to yesterday’s news, here are few ways to help right now.